accellence/run-remote-task/README.md

 # Run remote task
-Adapted version of the "run-remote-task" package, created by antelle.
-Orig-Src: https://github.com/antelle/run-remote-task Extended with support for local path, e.g. when the WebDAV repro is running on the same machine as the server instance.
+Adapted version of \"@antelle/run-remote-task\", with some improvements and extended support for local path, e.g. when the WebDAV repro is running on the same machine as the server instance.

 ===
 Runs tasks on a remote machine with communication over a WebDAV server.